 During each semester of the academic year, a business graduate student should not register for more than the maximum number of credit hours of graduate courses, i.e., 60000 through 90000-level courses, except with special permission of the program director (or the director's designee).
 The maximum number of credit hours varies by program.
-The maximum for MBA students is 9 credit hours per module and 19 credits hours per semester.
+The maximum for MBA, MBA/MSBA and MSBA-R students is 9 credit hours per module and 19 credits hours per semester.
 The maximum for MSM and MSA students is 17 credit hours per semester.
 The maximum for EMBA (South Bend) students is 19.5 credit hours per semester and for EMBA (Chicago) students, it is 21.5 credit hours.
 The maximum for EMNA students is 15 credit hours per semester.
-The maximum for MSBA and MSF students is 20.5 credit hours per semester.
+The maximum for MSBA and MSF students in Chicago is 20.5 credit hours per semester.

-Audited courses not taken for credit (available for Master of Business Administration students only) do not count toward the credit hour limit.
+Audited courses not taken for credit (available for Master of Business Administration and Master of Nonprofit Administration students only) do not count toward the credit hour limit.